-NYU Langone’s Department of Orthopedic Surgery offers an eight-week summer externship program for medical students.
+NYU Langone’s Department of Orthopedic Surgery offers a six-week summer externship program for medical students.
 The program provides in-depth exposure to academic orthopedic surgery early in a medical student’s education, between the first and second years.
 We aim to provide the kind of faculty mentorship that continues throughout medical school and into residency.
 This program also promotes diversity among students interested in pursuing our orthopedic surgery residency.

-Each summer extern is assigned to a member of our academic faculty who serves as your preceptor for the entire eight-week experience.
+Each summer extern is assigned to a member of our academic faculty who serves as your preceptor for the entire six-week experience.
 The externship includes shadowing the faculty preceptor in the outpatient office setting, in the hospital clinic, and in the operating room, allowing for exposure to patient care in a variety of clinical settings.
 You are encouraged to become a part of the faculty preceptor’s orthopedic care team.
-Additional clinical experience is obtained by spending time in NYU Langone’s Samuels Orthopedic Immediate Care Center and taking call alongside our orthopedic surgery residents to gain experience managing the acutely injured orthopedic patient.
+Additional clinical experience is obtained by spending time in NYU Langone’s Samuels Orthopedic Immediate Care Center and taking calls alongside our orthopedic surgery residents to gain experience managing the acutely injured orthopedic patient.

 You attend a weekly academic conference and lecture series covering topics including Orthopedic History and Physical Examination, Orthopedic Biomechanics, Fracture Fixation Principles, Approach to Interpreting Radiographic Studies, and Management of Common Orthopedic Pathologies.
 You are expected to read throughout the externship to help broaden your academic experience and also participate in hands-on skills sessions, including a splinting and casting tutorial and a sawbones fracture fixation lab.